 When I was a child the last week of January had a special meaning.
-It heralded excitement and a tingle of anticipation that seeped through my cute melanined pores.
-An extraordinarily magical event was on the way, one that was loved but also struck fear in the hearts of many a black schoolchild as they struggled to learn Herbert W Brewster’s “I’m determined to be somebody someday” before the big program.
+It heralded excitement and a tingle of anticipation.
+A magical event was on the way, one that was loved but also struck fear in the hearts of many a black schoolchild as they struggled to learn Herbert W Brewster’s “I’m determined to be somebody someday” before the big program.

-Black History Month, a US tradition commemorated in February - the shortest damned month of the year - sparked a temporary collective feeling of pride in my elementary school.
-Success.
-A time in which everyone looked back at what we‘d overcome and what was to come.
+Black History Month, a US tradition commemorated in February - the shortest month of the year - sparked a temporary collective feeling of pride at my elementary school.

-And lots of wobegone kids performing afrocentric dances and proudly e-nun-ci-a-ting their scripts because Mom, Dad, Grandaddy and of course M’Dear would be in the audience of the annual Black History Month assembly.
-(Cue the fam standing with pride as the 5th grade choir starts “Lift Every Voice and Sing”).
+It was a time of nervous kids performing afrocentric dances and proudly e-nun-ci-a-ting their scripts because Mom, Dad, Grandaddy and of course M’Dear would be in the audience of the annual Black History Month assembly.

 Oh the pressure.